-Most businesses choose their locations based primarily on workforce, quality of life, business environment, and other assets, giving much less weight to tax incentives.
-In light of limited public funds, state and local jurisdictions should provide incentives only when a business relocation or retention would substantively advance local and regional goals.
+Most businesses choose their locations based primarily on workforce, access to transportation, quality of life, business environment, and other assets, giving much less weight to tax incentives.
+In light of limited public funds, state and local jurisdictions should provide incentives only when a business relocation or retention would substantively advance local and regional goals related to quality of life and economic development.
 As CMAP research has shown, best practices exist for how, where, and when to apply incentives for maximum public benefit.
-ON TO 2050 recommends targeted use of incentives for developments that support regional economic goals, such as increasing employment in traded clusters, reinvesting in infill sites, or encouraging mixed-use development near transit.
+ON TO 2050 recommends the targeted use of incentives for developments that support regional economic goals, such as increasing employment in traded clusters, reinvesting in infill sites, or encouraging mixed-use development near transit.
+This strategy also appears in the Community chapter.